f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Managing Device Certificates, Keys, CSRs, and CAs via webUI
 -----------------------------------------------------------

-In the F5OS webUI toy can manage device certificates for the management interface via the **System Settings -> Certificate Management** page.
-There are options to view the TLS ccertificates, keys, and details.
+In the F5OS webUI you can manage device certificates for the management interface via the **System Settings -> Certificate Management** page.
+There are options to view the TLS certificates, keys, and details.
 You may also create self-signed certificates, create certificate signing requests (CSRs), and CA bundles.

 .. image:: images/rseries_security/imagecert2.png
   :align: center